X01XX/Unorthodox-Expert-System/README.md

 K-Map squares that are only in one region have a special significance, see "Limiting an Optimistic Union" and "Confirming an unused region" in theory.html.

-Dissimilar pairs of squares, especially adjacent squares, which is related to a square that is only in one region, affect the entire structure of a K-Map, by the formula ~A + ~B.  The effects of multiple dissimilar pairs can be intersected.
+Dissimilar pairs of squares, especially adjacent squares, which is related to a square that is only in one region, affect the entire structure of a K-Map, by the formula ~A + ~B.  This can be interpreted as "no possible grouping of squares will include A and B".
+The effects of multiple dissimilar pairs can be intersected, improving the understanding of the K-Map structure with each new pair.

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.
 See the file "Screenshot at 202023-08-11 16-21-30.png" (command like "cargo run 10", for continuous running until rules found, 10 times consecutively, using random starting states).
 The file ues_rpi5.png shows it running on a Raspberry Pi 5.